 The law covers agricultural, domestic, and migrant workers.
 The Labor Inspection Office has the authority to levy sanctions and fines against companies violating standards and enforced compliance.
 The Office had sufficient resources to enforce compliance.
-The law permits fines of up to 24,000 euros (\$28,800) for a violation.
 Penalties were sufficient to deter violations.
-As of the end of August, the Labor Inspection Office received 73 complaints.
+As of the end of December 2017, the Labor Inspection Office received 112 complaints during that year.